 In 2016 a group of women with ILC attended the first International Lobular Breast Cancer Symposium.
 At that time, ILC was just beginning to be recognized as a breast cancer type with distinct molecular make up and behaviors.
 Emerging from the conference and angered by the lack of research into ILC and awareness about this breast cancer type, the women committed to actively raise awareness about ILC, form alliances, and provide a forum through which to support patients with ILC, and advocate vocally for more ILC research.
 Early in 2017, they launched the Lobular Breast Cancer Alliance to address these needs.

-Leigh Pate, LBCA Founder (@LPseattle on Twitter), is a public affairs consultant, communications specialist, writer, trained cancer research advocate, and two-time cancer patient.
+Leigh Pate, LBCA Founder, was a public affairs consultant, communications specialist, writer, trained cancer research advocate, and two-time cancer patient.
 She attended the first international Lobular Breast Cancer symposium in 2016, and led the formation and growth of the LBCA as its coordinator and director until Spring 2020.
-She remains active in LBCA and committed to LBCA’s growth and success.
-Awards.
-Message from the Founder.
-More …
+Leigh remained active in LBCA and committed to LBCA’s growth and success until we lost her to ovarian cancer on June 25, 2022.
+Read our Executive Director’s reflections on the passing of Leigh.
+Visit her tribute page.

 Janice Axelrod, our Research and Communication Officer, is a retired physician gynecologic oncologist, who devoted her professional life to treating women with gynecologic malignancies and was a member and principle investigator of the Gynecology Oncology Group, a research group for gynecologic malignancies.
 Now retired and a lobular breast cancer survivor, she is focused on breast cancer research advocacy.
 Her interests include research, patient education, and reaching out to clinicians about lobular breast cancer.
 More …

 Meg Kotler, Kensington, MD.
-She is a registered nurse with a specialty in public health.
-As a two-time breast cancer survivor, she is committed to advocacy and patient education about this disease.
+She was a registered nurse with a specialty in public health.
+As a two-time breast cancer survivor, she was committed to advocacy and patient education about this disease.
 Our hearts are heavy at LBCA as we share the news that Meg passed away on January 20, 2022.
 Read our tribute to her.

 Julia Katherine Levine, our Lead Research Advocate and Publications/Clinical Trials Curator, is a metastatic breast cancer survivor and a founding member of LBCA.
 She is committed to advocating, researching, and educating patients, clinicians, and others about lobular breast cancer and in particular, metastatic lobular breast cancer.
 She has created and presented an educational webinar on metastatic ILC for the Komen Metastatic Breast Cancer conferences.
 More…